Home

 You Should Know The Law

+Metal detecting in Arkansas follows the ARPA (Archeological Resources Preservation Act).
 Although, the term “metal detecting” does not exist in this law, the law does specifically state that no artifacts of 100 years or older can be removed.
+Be sure and read through the entire page at the link below.
+It is information that you should understand if you are going to metal detect in Arkansas.

-Please click on this link to get a better understanding of the ARPA law.
+Go Here to get a better understanding of the ARPA law.

 It's important to understand that I am giving you information about the laws that deal with Arkansas State lands.

 Detecting in Arkansas parks has their own set of laws.
-You should check with your local parks as well as
+You should check with your local parks as well as with your local villages and towns for their laws in regards to metal detecting.

 Detecting on State beaches is allowed if you get a permit.
 Be careful.
 You need to ask if your permit is just for the beach area.
 Some States do not allow detecting outside of the beaches even with a permit.